plenteum/plenteum-wallet-electron/README.md

 Resulting packages or installer can be found inside `dist/` directory.

 ### Porting for another coin
-Please see [this guide](docs/porting.md) if you want to adapt PlenteumWallet to be use for your own Plenteum fork.
+Please see [this guide](docs/porting.md) if you want to adapt PlenteumWallet to be used for your own Plenteum fork.

 ![PlenteumWallet](docs/plenteumwallet.png)